 NaPTAN data is increasingly being used for other applications outside of the authority that originally created the data.
-For example, it is a key component of applications such as Transport Direct and EBSR, is now also appearing on Google maps and is used in the new NextBuses service.
-This means that the data is being used in ways that were not envisaged when NaPTAN was originally populated all those years ago and sometimes the names that now appear seem "strange".

-New users of NaPTAN work on the basis that the data complies with the schema and guidance, and construct their applications accordingly.
-As a result these new users have to rely on NaPTAN field names being consistent between authorities and between individual records within those authorities; unfortunately, sometimes history and the old legacy systems that these names came from don't always follow the rules for the NaPTAN standard.
+For example, it is a key component of applications such as Transport Direct and EBSR and is now also appearing on Google maps.
+This means that the data is being used in ways that were probably not envisaged when NaPTAN was originally populated all those years ago and the names that do appear occasionally seem "strange".
+The main reason for the appearance of strange stop names can be traced back to new users of the data often having little or no local knowledge or to computer systems that create and populate stop names using what they find in NaPTAN.
+Such users tend to rely on NaPTAN field names being consistent between authorities and between individual records within those authorities, however sometimes history and the old legacy systems that these names came from don't always follow the rules for the NaPTAN standard.